- Principal diagnoses are changing.

 - Reducing burden.

-The Meaningful Measures Initiative will improve outcomes for patients, their families, and health care providers while reducing burden and costs for clinicians and providers as well as promoting operational efficiencies.
+The Meaningful Measures Initiative will improve outcomes for patients, their families, and healthcare providers while reducing burden and costs for clinicians and providers as well as promoting operational efficiencies.

 Make no mistake.
 These measures have purpose internally for your organization, but also externally to better align with the financial and quality measures of other providers across the healthcare delivery system.
 For example: Promote Effective Prevention and Treatment of Chronic Disease and Strengthen Person and Family Engagement as Partners in Their Care are domains found in Medicaid initiatives.
-We are at the tip of the iceberg aligning provider to provider and provider to payor.
+We are at the tip of the iceberg aligning provider to provider and provider to payer.

 Lisa Remington is president of the Remington Health Strategy Group and publisher of the Remington Report magazine and has worked with more than 6,000 organizations in both a consultancy role and educator.
 Lisa monitors the complex key trends and forces of change to develop a correct strategic approach to de-risk decision-making and create sustainable futures across the healthcare continuum.